Cedric1610/Cedric1610/README.md

 Advanced Google Sheets · SQL · Power BI · Python (basis for analysis and currently learning)

-📦 What I’m working on

-Dashboards and productivity templates, and sharing daily-use Google Sheets templates on Simplate (TikTok).

 ⚡ Fun Facts

 I am a